Sinistancer/simpleRestAPI-NET-CSHARP/README.md

 # Simple restAPI with C# .NET

-These is restAPI with C# MVC Framework
+These restAPI with C# MVC Framework

 ## Getting Started